skip to main content

 Education

-PhD in Theoretical Computer Science, ongoing
+PhD in Theoretical Computer Science, ongoing, synopsis submitted

 Tata Institute of Fundamental Research, Mumbai, India